ChrstphrHll/npc_gen/students/Tilo Connak.md

 ---
 ### Description
 - 1st year Tiefling Ranger in Treskal
-- curly auburn hair that's loose around the shoulders, Pale Brown eyes, and Olive skin
+- shoulder length wavy strawberry blond hair that's messy, Pale Brown eyes, and Olive skin
 - Is Gritty and Modern, and has Humane as their ideal

 ### Organizations